 Our largest source of cash provided by our operating activities is revenues generated by our mortgage and non-mortgage products.
 Our primary uses of cash from our operating activities include advertising and promotional payments.
-In addition, our uses of cash from operating activities include compensation and other employee-related costs, other general corporate expenditures, litigation settlements and contingencies, certain contingent consideration payments and income taxes
+In addition, our uses of cash from operating activities include compensation and other employee-related costs, other general corporate expenditures, litigation settlements and contingencies, certain contingent consideration payments and income taxes.

-Net cash provided by operating activities attributable to continuing operations increased in the first quarter of 2019 from the first quarter of 2018 due primarily to an increase in revenue, partially offset by an increase in selling and marketing expense and cost of revenue.
-Additionally, there was a net decrease in cash from changes in working capital primarily driven by changes in accounts receivable, partially offset by changes in accounts payable, accrued expenses and other current liabilities.
+Net cash provided by operating activities attributable to continuing operations increased in the first nine months of 2019 from the first nine months of 2018 due primarily to an increase in revenue, partially offset by an increase in selling and marketing expense and cost of revenue.
+Additionally, cash from changes in working capital increased primarily as a result of changes in accounts payable, accrued expenses and other current liabilities and current contingent consideration, partially offset by changes in accounts receivable.
+Cash flows from operating activities in the first nine months of 2018 included the \$21.9 million portion of the CompareCards earnout payment made in excess of the contingent consideration liability recognized at the acquisition date.